By eating a low-carb, ketogenic diet, I completely eliminated my daily night terrors.

 Becoming an Active Participant in My Journey To Better Sleep

-I’ve spent endless hours researching medical journals, reading health websites, and listening to podcasts to learn about the relationship between nutrition and sleep.
+I’ve spent endless hours reading and trying to understand medical journals, reading health websites, and listening to podcasts to learn about the relationship between nutrition and sleep.
 I first began to follow a very strict paleo diet that was free from grains, gluten, dairy, soy, and MSG.
 I never strayed from this diet as my GI symptoms quickly began to improve; my sleep, however, was still terrible and I was continuing to experience nightly night terrors.

 After following paleo for almost a year, I noticed some other health problems surfacing; most notably, my blood sugar was out of control.
 I began testing my blood glucose levels and they were that of a diabetic, which was unsurprising to me as I was experiencing a lot of the symptoms that I read diabetics deal with on a daily basis (cravings, moodiness, plummeting energy, poor eyesight, etc.).